 10 Jul What is the Cloud?
-And Where is it?
+Where is it?

+What is the cloud?
 There has been a ton of talk about the cloud.
 Cloud this, cloud that.
-But what actually IS the cloud?
 It’s okay if you don’t know, most people don’t understand it and even some tech people tend to wave their hands towards the sky when trying to explain it!

 Since it actually has nothing to do with the white fluffy things in the sky, let’s lay it all out:

 Cloud computing is about storing and retrieving your data (personal or business) within your own piece of the internet.
-It’s so you can access it from anywhere, just like you do a web page, and it won’t matter if your office is closed and you’re squeezing in a little work on your phone at midnight.
-Everything will be saved and ready to pick up when you get back to your desk.
+Access it from anywhere.
 Colleagues in different locations can even collaborate on documents in real time.

 If that all sounds a bit futuristic, think about how an email service like Gmail works.
-None of your emails are actually being stored on your hard drive or device, they’re stored on the Gmail server and you can access them anytime you like.
+Emails are stored on the Gmail server, not on your hard drive or device.

-Your read/send/receive changes are applied instantly, remembered for next time you log in.
+Your read/send/receive changes are applied instantly, remembered for next login.
 This is a form of cloud computing.
 So is Netflix, where you can stream movies and TV shows on demand.
-All the video is actually stored on a computer somewhere else in the world and sent to your device in tiny pieces as you watch it.
-Netflix remembers what you watched, where you got up to, and even if you’re hopping immediately from one device to another, it still has it all ready to go.
+Video is stored on a computer somewhere else in the world, and sent to your device in tiny packages.
+Netflix remembers what you watched, where you got up to, and if you’re hopping from one device to another, it still has it all ready to go.

 Where is ‘cloud’ data stored?